Mgczacki/extremejl/paper.md

 ---

 # Summary
 `SoftwareName` is a *Quantum Chemical Topology* (QCT) package which computes *critical bound points* (BCP) of the electron charge distribution $\varrho(\mathbf{r})$ and determine the stable manifolds of the  BCP of a molecule.
-Julia programming language[^1] helps to address the main bottleneck for exploting  *Interacting Quantum Atoms* (IQA) energy partition through calculation of the several integrals in parallel using CUDA.jl package[^2]. `SoftwareName` was created by reverse-engineering the original Fortran code and porting it to Julia in order to harness its support for parallelism, GPU compute, and extensibility.
+Julia programming language[^1] helps to address the main bottleneck for exploring  *Interacting Quantum Atoms* (IQA) energy partition through calculation of the several integrals in parallel using CUDA.jl package[^2]. `SoftwareName` was created by reverse-engineering the original Fortran code and porting it to Julia in order to harness its support for parallelism, GPU compute, and extensibility.

 [^1]: https://julialang.org
 [^2]: https://github.com/JuliaGPU/CUDA.jl